AdaCore/spark2014/docs/ug/en/source/examples_in_the_toolset_distribution.rst

 openETCS European project aiming at making an open-source, open-proof reference model of ETCS (European Train Control System).
 ETCS is a radio-based train control system aiming at unifying train signaling and control over all European countries.
-The results of this case study are described in the paper `"Rail, Space, Security: Three Case Studies for SPARK 2014"`.
+The results of this case study are described in the article `"Rail, Space, Security: Three Case Studies for SPARK 2014"`.

 Package ``Section_4_6`` models a subset of the transitions allowed in the